How I Went From Photographer to Filmmaker With No Budget or Experience

 - • friends or clients who are comfortable on camera

-- • You don’t need actors.
+You don’t need professional actors.
 You need real people with real stories.

-And if you’re working with people who appear on camera - models, performers, even friends – be sure to get their permission in writing.
-I used SnapSign to collect all model releases quickly and securely.
-It’s an app I created originally for photographers, but it works just as well for filmmakers.
-You can build and sign custom contracts right on your phone – no printer, no PDF juggling, no stress on set.
-Protecting everyone involved is not just professional – it builds trust and makes your project look serious, even if it’s your very first film.
+Important: Always get permission in writing.
+I used SnapSign (an app I originally built for photographers, but it works perfectly for filmmakers).
+It lets you build and sign contracts on your phone – no printers, no PDFs, no stress.
+Protecting your project makes it look professional, even if it’s your very first film.

 7. Poster, Font & Style: Think Like a Brand

-- • For my first film, a friend designed it for free.
+- • For my first short film, a friend did it for free.

-- • For the second, I hired a Disney-level designer (worth every cent).
+- • For the second, I hired a professional designer (worth every cent).

-Typography, title screens, subtitles - they all matter.
-Luckily, my wife is a designer, so she helped sketch the layout and pick fonts.
+Typography, titles, subtitles – they matter.
+Luckily, my wife is a designer, so she helped with layout and fonts.

 - • Keep it short and memorable